Tok1shu/ObsidianGate/README.md

 Notes:
  - member - Discord user
  - player - Mineecraft user
-   - IF ADDED NEW CONFIG PARAMETER, ADD IT IN TO THE `utils.helpers.initializationHelper`!
+ - IF ADDED NEW CONFIG PARAMETER, ADD IT IN TO THE `utill.helper.Initialization`!